filakhtov/gentoo-use-docs/dev-python/lxml.md

 This flag should normally be disabled as it is only useful for the Gentoo team, developers or testers.

 ### threads
-The flag is actually never used.
+The flag is actually never used and should be disabled.